microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 This incorrectly allowed some usage like taking a type-erased schema and initial tree pair, creating a view of type `TreeView<ImplicitFieldSchema>`, then initializing it.
 With the typing being partly fixed, some unsafe inputs are still allowed when trying to initialize such a view, but some are now prevented.

-While this use-case of modifying in code not strongly typed by the exact schema, was not intended to be supported, it did mostly work, and has some real use-cases (like tests looping over test data pairs of schema and tree data).
+This use-case of modifying trees in code not that is not strongly typed by the exact schema was not intended to be supported.
+Despite this, it did mostly work in some cases, and has some real use-cases (like tests looping over test data consisting of pairs of schema and initial trees).
-To help mitigate the impact of this change, some experimental `@alpha` APis have been introduced.
+To help mitigate the impact of this change, some experimental `@alpha` APIs have been introduced to help address these previously unsupported but somewhat working use-cases.

 Before this change: